 Brexit Update: UK Parliament Suspended Until Mid-October, Johnson Preps To Leave EU

 U.K. Parliament has officially been suspended or “prorogued” until Oct.
-14. The move been met with protests from some MPs who were against the suspension.
+14. The move has been met with protests from some MPs who were against the suspension.

 The decision comes after Prime Minister Boris Johnson’s bid to call a snap election in October was defeated for a second time.
 The opposition MPs in Parliament refused to back it, insisting a law blocking a no-deal Brexit must be enacted first, the BBC reported.